ProjectBots/StreamRaidersBot/README.md

 rogue 0.009

 (tested for 215 hours and 25 minutes)

-//known Issues
+<br><br>
+***
+known Issues:
-earning normal gold chest even when blacklisted (SR has a chest limit for boosted and boss chests.
+- earning normal gold chest even when blacklisted (SR has a chest limit for boosted and boss chests.
 They replace them with gold chests)
+- illegal reflective access warning when starting
-The browser for adding a profile can only be opened once per programm start
+- ~The browser for adding a profile can only be opened once per programm start~

-//TODO:
+***
+TODO:
-Guide/Help
+- Guide/Help
-more options to cutomise (buying, unlocking, upgrading and specializing units)
+- more options to cutomise (buying, unlocking, upgrading and ~specializing~ units)
-much more options to customise (preferred Units, captains, chests)
+- much more options to customise (preferred Units, ~captains~, ~chests~)
-automatic update?
+- automatic update?
-mod support?
+- mod support?
+- better readme file